William0Friend/pacweb-/README.md

-# pacweb-
+# squareshopix
- pacweb a tool to make wix squarespace and Shopify and make them play nice under one central domain,
+ squareshopix a tool to make wix squarespace and Shopify and make them play nice under one central domain,